SUMMER CAMP & Program Directory

-Join us for innovative weeklong theme camps in the ARTsmart Community Studio, where students create unique, expressive works of art.
+Join us for innovative, weeklong theme camps in the ARTsmart Community Studio, where students create unique, expressive works of art.
 The $150 fee includes all materials and healthy snacks.
-Camps offered for grades K through three, and grades three through six.
-Monday through Friday, 8 a.m. to noon.
-Limited number of income-based scholarships available.
-Visit www.artsmartnm.org for registration and schedules or call (505) 992-2787 for more information.
+Camps offered for grades K through three and grades three through six.
+Each camp runs Monday to Friday, 8 a.m. to noon.
+A limited number of income-based scholarships are available.
+Visit our website atartsmartnm.org for registration and schedules, or call (505) 992-2787 for more information.

 BELISAMA IRISH DANCE

 Belisama Irish Dance offers classes for the whole family to enjoy.
 Performance opportunities in the community, local competitions and fun choreography classes.
 Ages 5 and up.
 Santa Fe and Los Alamos locations.
 Call Adrienne Bellis, director, (505) 670-2152, or go to www.belisamadance.com.